-My name is Zabrina Nicholson, and I am the new 8th grade counselor this year.
+My name is Zabrina Nicholson, and I am the 7th grade counselor this year.
 I am incredibly excited to be a part of Jennings County Middle School.

 I am originally from Seymour, Indiana, born and raised, and graduated from there in 1996.
 After high school, I attended Oakland City University, in southern Indiana, and graduated from there in 2000 with a degree in English Education.
 My first teaching job was at Medora High School, but I was only there one year.
 In the midst of the chaos of being a first year teacher, I also married my high school sweetheart that year.